What is GDPR?

 How you can access and update your information

 The accuracy of your information is important to us.
-If you change aby information please contact us so that we cab keep you details
+If you change any information please contact us so that we can keep your details.

 You have the right to ask for a copy of the information we hold about you (we may charge £10 for information requests) to cover our costs in providing you with details of the information we hold about you.

 Security precautions in place to protect the loss, misuse or alteration of your information.